ServerMonkey/wildwest/README.md

 Tested on Debian 11

-To enable TAB complete for ww, install python-argcomplete3 and then enable it:
+To enable TAB complete for ww, install python3-argcomplete and then enable it:

-    $ sudo activate-global-python-argcomplete3
+    $ sudo activate-global-python-argcomplete || sudo activate-global-python-argcomplete3

 ## CONFIGURATION

 Default configuration can be found in:
 **/usr/local/share/wildwest/ww_default.cfg**
-Open this file to get a better understanding of how wildwest facilitates namespace and inventory management.
+The first time ww is run it will copy this file to ~/.ww/ww.cfg Open this file to get a better understanding of how wildwest facilitates namespace and inventory management.